Tiramisu-Compiler/tiramisu/README.md

   check the section "Acquiring LLVM" in the Halide [README] (https://github.com/halide/Halide/blob/master/README.md) for details on how to get LLVM and install it).

 #### Building
-- In configure_paths.sh, set the variable LLVM_CONFIG_BIN to point to the LLVM prefix folder that contains llvm-config An example is provided in the file.
+- In configure_paths.sh, set the variable LLVM_CONFIG_BIN to point to the LLVM build folder that contains

+        llvm-config

+An example is provided in the file.

 - Installation instructions